A Memory Manipulation Psychological Thriller

 If your memories make you who you are, then what happens when you change them?

-Separated from his wife and unable to see his 5-year-old daughter, Nick frequents a bar to drink away his pain.
-He meets Rachel, an expert billiards player that accepts bets from unsuspecting men who believe, naively, that they can outplay her.
+Nick frequents a bar to drink away his pain.
+The separation from his wife and inability to see his 5-year-old daughter is too much to bear.
+He meets Rachel, an expert billiards player who accepts bets from unsuspecting men who naively believe they can outplay her.

-Sensing Nick’s hopelessness, Rachel offers an escape to his present struggles.
-She convinces him to join her, along with other people from varied walks of life, at the elusive Parlor—a dark and foreboding place located in an abandoned warehouse.
+Sensing Nick’s hopelessness, Rachel offers solace to his present struggles.
+She convinces him to join her, along with other shattered souls, at the elusive Parlor—a dark and foreboding place located in an abandoned warehouse.

-Then Rachel reveals her attempt to deal with a past trauma by attempting to manipulate its memory.
-Might that be a solution to Nick’s own woes?
+Rachel reveals her attempt to deal with a past trauma by manipulating its memory, adding a haunting layer to the seductive escape.

 WATCH THE BOOK TRAILER